Best Fujifilm Camera

 The truth is, I’ve been shooting Fujifilm for years, but still have trouble understanding their product line!

 Maybe you’re the same?
-At the time of writing, Fujifilm offers no less than 33 X series bodies.
+At the time of writing, Fujifilm offers no less than 39 X series bodies!

-Despite Fujifilm’s continuous improvement philosophy (‘kaizen’) of providing consistent firmware updates to keep their existing product line competitive, they do have a habit of releasing rather a lot of Fuji cameras every year!
+As well as Fujifilm’s continuous improvement philosophy (‘kaizen’) of providing consistent firmware updates to keep their existing product line competitive, they also have a habit of releasing plenty of cameras each year!

-In this guide, I’ve attempted to cut through all the noise, and offer my recommendations of the top 9 cameras from their current range.
+In this guide, I’ve attempted to cut through all the noise, and offer my recommendations of the top 9 Fuji cameras in 2020.